Beshorts/rails-react-kingsta/README.md

 React as frontend, using React Hooks to manage state through reusable components and React Router to implement nested routes.

 ##### Usage
-Mobile responsive app that allows users to signup or signin, create a profile, logout, write a post with description and hashtags, search by hashtags, delete.
+Mobile responsive app that allows users to signup or signin, create a profile, logout, upload avatar and images, write a post with description and hashtags, search by hashtags, delete.

 SVG files designed by [https://www.opendoodles.com/](https://www.opendoodles.com/)